rpmiskin/k8s-hostpath-example/README.md

 made available via
 [File Sharing](https://docs.docker.com/docker-for-mac/#file-sharing).
-So rather than following the instructions to create `/mnt/data` there is a `mnt/data` folder within this repo and the [definition](./pv-volume.yaml) requires an absolute path. _This will need to be updated to run the example_.
+So rather than following the instructions to create `/mnt/data` there is a `data` folder within this repo and the [definition](./pv-volume.yaml) requires an absolute path. _This will need to be updated to run the example_.

 Once you have modified the path simply deploy using: